 This course breaks down cost accounting, which represents an important bridge between financial and managerial accounting, and will allow you to learn how businesses predict, record, and control their costs.

 This course builds on concepts learned in Financial and Managerial Accounting and covers Sage 50® Accounting.
 Combines real-world accounting systems and examples with computer-based solutions.
 The course is a blend of problem solving, reading, case projects, and computer applications to problems encountered in today’s accounting environment.

 This course is an introduction to the legal environment of business.
-Topics covered include American court practice and procedure, alternative dispute resolutions, employment law, business organization and regulation, contract law, and agency relationships.
+Topics covered include American court practice and procedure, torts, employment law, international law, environmental law, and contract law.